 All checks should be made out to Museum & Cultural Center at 5ive Points.

 We have a number of ways you can support the museum and it’s programs!

 Scholarship Support for Summer Camps

-Each year the Museum Center at 5ive Points offers Summer Camps to the children of our community on a variety of cultural and historical topics.
+Each year the Museum & Cultural Center at 5ive Points offers Summer Camps to the children of our community on a variety of cultural and historical topics.
 Our goal is to make all of our Summer Camps FREE, but we need your help to make it happen.
 This initiative will require $15,000.00 in funding.
 By donating to this cause, you are providing the children of our community a safe and educational place to spend their summers!

 The Museum Center at 5ive Points offers 8 educational trunks that meet all K-12 TN State educational standards.
 These trunks make learning history interactive and fun!
 Whether taken into the classroom or used during a field trip, children love getting this hands-on history experience.
 Our goal is to provide our education programs for free to school systems in our region.
 We need your help to make it happen by raising $50,000.00 to support this program.